 Robert Power

-Robert is an archaeobotanist at UCD School of Archaeology, specialising in using microbotanical remains to study forager and early farming societies in Ireland, Europe, and Africa.
+Robert is an archaeobotanist at UCD School of Archaeology, specialising in using microbotanical remains to study forager and early farming societies in Ireland, Europe, and Africa, including his IRC-SFI Pathway project on prehistoric diet.
 He uses human dental calculus and archaeological sediment to reconstruct diet and subsistence patterns.
 He completed his PhD at the University of Leiden and the Max Planck Institute for Evolutionary Anthropology.

 Eva Kourela